B48 Tuning Guide – 300whp for $1500

 3) Upgraded Air Intake (“Cold Air Intake”) B48

-B48 cold air intakes are an excellent mod not only for the power gains, but also for the intoxicating sound.
-Unlike some older turbo BMW’s, such as the N54, the stock B48 air intake is not quite as restrictive.
-An upgraded air intake will likely increase power and torque slightly.
-However, they do make for noisier turbo spool and more dramatic induction sounds.
+B48 cold air intakes are an excellent mod not only for the slight power gains, but also for the intoxicating sound.
+Additionally, an upgraded intake for the B48 is an excellent stepping-stone modification that will help bring the most out of other mods later down the line.
+Unlike some older turbo BMW engines, such as the N54, the stock B48 air intake is not quite as restrictive.
+In fact, many B48 owners opt to stick with the factory airbox and simply upgrade to a larger and higher-flowing filter instead of upgrading the entire intake assembly.

 B48 Intake HP Gains: ~5whp